Golden Jubilee of Joining of 72-76 Batch of REC in ABAD WISPERING PALMS KUMARAKAM ON 27 ,28 ,29 January 2023.

 Jojo, Vijay Kumar Singh, Satyanarayanan, Anilkumar Bajpayee's daughter, Bajpayee, Haridas, Aravindakshan, and Ravindran posing for a photo at Ramavarma Club.

 Antoo, who works as a CEO of a company after retirement ,have joined at Ankamali with me.
 Abraham Philip, who had flown in from Mumbai and landed at Nedumbasseri Airport, joined us at the airport junction.
-Our lunch was arranged at the Ramavarma Union Club in Kumarakom.Listening to AV’s jokes and stories, we didn’t even realize when we reached the Ramavarma Club.
+Our lunch was arranged at the Ramavarma Union Club in Kumarakom.Listening to AV’s jokes and stories, we didn’t even realize that we reached the Ramavarma Club.

 Anil Kumar Bajpai had travelled from Allahabad to Bangalore and then accompanied Benji to Kumarakom.
 Vijay Kumar Singh, a retired Superintending Engineer from Bihar,reached from Bangalore .
 Bajpai still works as a professor at Allahabad University.
 Mani P. Benjamin, who had worked with Hindustan Aeronautics, and Nagesh Kini, who retired from Neyveli Lignite Corporation, were also there.
 Mani P. Benjamin continues to work as a consultant.

-Vijay kumar Singh &Benji having a chitcat over a cup of tea
+Vijaykumar Singh &Benji having a chitcat over a cup of tea

 Mr.Jojo Joseph and Mr.Joseph Augustine, along with their families, joined the gathering at Ramavarma club from Ernakulam.
 After a sumptuous lunch, we departed for the Abad Whispering Palms Resort, where we were to spend the next two days.

 Mr.Tom Joseph had called earlier to inform us that a van full of our classmates were arriving soon from Kozhikode.
-He updated us by phone that they had started their journey at 6 a.m. and had already crossed Aroor in Alleppey.
-Mr. Moideen Kutty Mathari and his wife Nadira, who have settled in Michigan, USA, had travelled miles to attend this grand reunion.
-Moideen Mathari, who graduated in Civil Engineering with distinction, now works as a consultant in Michigan.
+He updated us by phone that they had started their journey at 6 a.m. and had already crossed Aroor in Alleppey dt.
+Mr. Moideen Kutty Mathari and his wife Nadira, who have settled in Michigan, USA, had travelled miles to attend this grand reunion.Mr Moideen kutty Mathari, who graduated in Civil Engineering with distinction, now works as a consultant in Michigan.

 Mr.Abdul Razak and his wife Sherin were also attending.
-Interestingly, Sherin is an alumni of the Regional Engineering College (REC), and both their daughters are also alumni of NIT (formerly REC), underscoring Razak’s deep connection with the institution.
+Interestingly, Sherin is an alumni of the Regional Engineering College (REC), and both their daughters are also alumni of NIT (formerly REC), underscoring Razak’s deep connection with the institution.Mr AbdulRazaak ( Electrical ) worked in Qatar before retiring and settling at Calicut.

-P.V.
+Mr.P.V.
 Gopinathan, who retired as a Chief Engineer from the Water Authority, P. Gopinathan and Radhakrishnan, who retired as Executive Engineers from the Irrigation Department, along with Kappada Ramesh and his wife Rani, Abu Baker, and Scaria (fondly called Kattangal Scaria), were part of the group, as informed by Tom Joseph.
 Although Tom Joseph is from Kanjirappilly, after retiring from the Irrigation Department, he is now running a renowned valuation firm in Kozhikode.
 Abdul Latheef(a quarry owner&buisiness man), a former member of our college football team, was also part of the gang.One notable absence at this grand gathering was Mr Abdullah.
 He had informed us with regret that he wouldn’t be able to participate as he was in Dubai at the time.
-Abdullah had retired as a Director of BARC Mumbai and is now residing with his wife Afsa in Kozhikode.
+Mr.Abdullah(we fondly call him Abdu or ABD) had retired as a Director of BARC Mumbai and is now residing with his wife Afsa in the historic city of Kozhikode.

 Since we couldn’t wait indefinitely for the Kozhikode group, we proceeded to check in at Whispering Palms.
-The resort was located about three kilometers from the Ramavarma Club.
+The beautiful resort was located about three kilometers from the Ramavarma Club.
 Thomachen and Achayan had already arranged the room allocations in advance, making the check-in process seamless.
 We collected our room keys and headed directly to our rooms.

 By the time we settled in, the gang from Kozhikode had also arrived at the resort.